cerebral-legacy/cerebral-website/content/get-started/10_using-paths.en.md

 ```
 Whereas the 0 in ```...showToast('Loading Data for repo: @{repoName}', 0)``` tells the Factory to not use a promise (for removing the toast) so it leaves the toast there as long as for example ```...showToast('Load Data finished', 2000)``` gets called.
 So a 0 means: Hey i'm a grouped toast, leave me there and a value x > 0  means that it gets removed automatically by our async action after x milliseconds together with all the toasts before that where grouped by using the 0.
-This enables nice grouped messages which integrates seamless into the Cerebral Action flow without blocking it.
+This enables nice grouped messages which integrates seamlessy into the Cerebral Action flow without blocking it.

 To make this happen we need to adjust the *showToast(..)* - Factory to return a **Path-Chain** or just the action depending on the value of the function parameter *milliseconds*.
 Don't worry now if that code still looks a bit alien to you.
 It also shows off the power of using **Factories**